"Hajj shall be observed in the specified months. Whoever shall

 1- The first word is 'farada'.
 This verb is from the word ‘fard’ which means a command or duty set by God on the believers.
 Thus the Salat is a ‘fard’ so is Zakat and Hajj.
 Thus the verb 'farada' means to actually execute or consummate the command.

-In these words 'execute the Hajj in them' God endorses the legality of executing Hajj anytime within the specified months.
+In these words 'executes the Hajj in them', God endorses the legality of executing Hajj anytime during the known months.

-Those who have corrupted the law of God and reduced the time of Hajj to the first ten days of the 12th month, have justified their claims by corrupting the meaning of some Quranic verses such as:
+Those who have corrupted the law of God by reducing the time of Hajj to the first 10 days of the 12th month, justify their claims by referring to the following words which speak of the Hajj:

-"They shall commemorate God’s name during the specified days" 22:28
+Commemorate God's name during the known days.
+22:28

-"You shall commemorate God for a number of days" 2:203
+Commemorate God for a number of days.
+2:203

-They claim that the words 'specified days' and 'a number of days' indicate that Hajj can only be observed in the ten day period and not anytime during the four months.
+They claim that the words "known days"' and "number of days" indicate that Hajj can only be observed in the ten day period and not anytime during the four months.

 FIRST

-Immediately Almighty God has given us a clear distinction in the verses that speak about Hajj.
-When God addresses Hajj itself, the words 'specified months' are used as in 2:197, or the words 'sacred months' are used as in 9:36.
-The reason for that being that the duration of Hajj is the full four months.
-However when God addresses the believers, the words 'a number of days' are used, as in :
+Almighty God has provided a clear distinction in the verses that speak about Hajj.
+When God addresses Hajj itself, the words "known months" are used as in 2:197, or the words "hurum months" (months dedicated to Hajj) are used as in 9:36.
+The reason for this being that the duration of Hajj is the full four months.
+However when God addresses the believers, the words 'number of days' are used, as in:

-'You shall commemorate God for a number of days'.
-The words 'You shall' which addresses the believers speak of 'a number of days' for the simple fact that any believer who goes to do his Hajj goes for a number of days, he does not stay for the whole four months.
+"Commemorate God for a number of days."
+These words address the believers.
+They speak of "a number of days" for the simple fact that any believer who performs his Hajj does so for a number of days, he does not stay for the full four months; believers spend only a number of days observing their Hajj.

 SECOND

-Consider the example of the fasting of Ramadan as in the following verses:
+Consider the example of fasting the month of Ramadan as in the following verse:

 Now consider the following verse:

-"Specific days (for fasting); if one is ill or travelling an equal number of other days may be substituted" 2:184
+A number of days (for fasting), but whoever among you is ill or travelling, then an equal number of other days.
+2:184

-Here fasting is spoken of as 'specified days'.
-However, no one came up and said that we should only fast for the first ten days of Ramadan!
+Here fasting is spoken of as "a number of days".
+However, no one (yet) has interpreted these words to mean that fasting is only the first 10 days of Ramadan!

-The explanation to all that lies in the fact that a month or months can also be spoken of as days, simply because they are made of days.
+The explanation for this lies in the fact that a month or months can also be spoken of as days, simply because months are made of days.
 The fact that they are spoken of as days does not change the fact that they are still months.
 This is similar to someone describing the years of his childhood by saying ‘they were the best days of my life’.

 ____________________________